zachalam/BitFact/README.md

 yarn global add bitfact
 ```

+## Features
+- 🖐️ Fingerprint any data with 2 easy calls.
+[What's a fingerprint?](https://en.wikipedia.org/wiki/Fingerprint_(computing))
+- ♾️ Permanent hash etched on the Ethereum blockchain.
+- ⛽ Tiny gas fees (~21,000) - the same as sending ether.
+- 😎 Use with: mainnet (live), ropsten (testnet), & beaconchain (eth2).

 ## Quickstart
 🚗 The only thing you need to drive is an Ethereum `provider` and `privateKey`.
 ```java